Crafting Platforms' Book

 Data Classification

 Not all data is equal.
 A common model classifies data into four tiers: Public, Internal, Confidential, and Restricted.
 This overlays the Tier dimension—your Live tier handles Confidential and Restricted data, but not every Live workload touches PCI cardholder data or medical records.
 Only a subset of coordinates needs the strictest isolation.
-Data classification helps you decide which coordinates warrant moving up the isolation spectrum.
+Data classification helps you decide which boundaries warrant moving up the isolation spectrum.

 Identity Alignment